Quincentenary of Protestant movement bears a rich, enduring legacy of ‘the good, the true, the beautiful’

 Art at its best spotlights God’s glory.
 Five centuries after the watershed moment in 1517 that sparked the Reformation in Germany, it’s apropos to ask: What does music, old and new, owe to the Reformation?

 As I’ve discussed before, the Reformation still shows its relevance, sometimes in overt ways, and perhaps, sometimes less obvious ways.
+Carrying on what Luther started, John Calvin at the request of Bucer in 1543 wrote an open letter to Charles V, entitled Supplex exhortatio ad Caesarem, in which he stated the need for the Reformation, listing as the prime reason, the reformation of worship.
+Though that return to more faithful practice of worship has lived on in the church, it has lived on not only in the church.
 Many religious as well as secular people admire the polyphonic genius of Baroque composers such as J.S.
 Bach and G.F.
 Handel — they’re remembered in one breath with other music greats from history such as Mozart, Stravinsky, Beethoven, Bizet, Berlioz, Strauss and so on.
 But many from the same secular cohort attempt to divorce Christian composers’ spiritual inspiration from their musical product.

 In 1977, NASA launched the Voyager space probe into outer space, which included the Voyager Golden Record, a phonograph record containing a broad sample of Earth’s common sounds, languages and music.
 The very first musical piece to be played was Bach’s Brandenburg Concerto No. 2 in F major, first movement, “allegro moderato,” performed by the Munich Bach Orchestra and conducted by Karl Richter.
 And with good reason: It’s a gorgeous, uplifting and intricate specimen of contrapuntal ingenuity.
 Four and half billion years from now, when many scientists postulate the Sun will exhaust its fuel and swell to engulf the earth, that musical expression will still be out there, on a spacecraft propelled only by inertia far beyond our solar system.
 That is, if it isn’t intercepted first.
 If intelligent extraterrestrial life ever does find it, presented at the forefront will be this masterpiece — which just happened to be rendered by a devout Christian.
 Isn’t it more than a little significant that Western civilization obviously is proud enough of Bach among its many achievements, to make such a profound statement?
 If another civilization ever were to listen to it, wouldn’t they think what a wonderful world ours must be?